A patio awning and patio furniture; photo courtesy Lilsarahp.

 Like brick, you can lay stone using either mortar or a dry-laying method; however the dry method is likely easier for DIYers since it gives you time to tinker with the stones without worrying about the mortar drying.

-Wooden Patio —
+Traditional Wooden Patios —

 A wooden patio is essentially a ground-level deck and is preferable to those whod rather build than dig (although there is some digging involved), and generally like the look and feel of wood.